 MSU’s Michigan Political Leadership Program at heart of next-generation problem solvers

-Building on the successes of the Michigan Political Leadership Program, Michigan State University’s Institute for Public Policy and Social Research is hoping to share MPLP’s secrets and create the first national network of similar bipartisan programs.
+Michigan State University’s Institute for Public Policy and Social Research is moving ahead to build on the successes of the Michigan Political Leadership Program and create the first national network of similar bipartisan programs.

 IPPSR is recipient of an $80,000 grant from the Madison Initiative of the William and Flora Hewlett Foundation to survey state candidate leadership programs and share the best of their recruiting, training and financing.